- Reference Number: HEY-635/2019

 Please follow the connection and disconnection procedure you have been shown by your nurse.
 When your line is not in use there is a slight risk it may become blocked.
 To stop this happening when the line is not in use it will require weekly flushing.

 Information about your PICC line

-Your healthcare professional will show you how to do this safely.
-If you are unable to complete this, the nutrition homecare team will complete this for you.
+Your specialist nurse will show you how to do this safely.
+If you are unable to complete this, your homecare team will complete this for you.

 Weekly dressing, needle free device and Statlock® fixation device change

 M / T / W / T / F / S / Su (Circle)